Initial Child Protection Conferences

 - To make attendance at conferences high priority;

-- To make available relevant information in a written report to the conference, which should be shared by Social Worker with parents, carers and the child(ren) ahead of the conference, (see Section 12.2, Other Agency Reports to Conference) and contribute to the discussion, assessment of risk and decision;
+- To make available relevant information in a written report to the conference, which should be shared by Lead Practitioner with parents, carers and the child(ren) ahead of the conference, (see Section 13.2, Other Agency Reports to Conference) and contribute to the discussion, assessment of risk and decision;

 - To confirm in advance with the Safeguarding Unit (see Local Contacts) their attendance at the conference or informing the Unit if they are unable to attend;